-Kelli Cook, Publisher, The Golden Hammer
+Kelli Ann Cox, Publisher, The Golden Hammer

 Yesterday morning, one of the reporters of this newspaper went for a short walk.
 He was curious about a group of portable buildings and containers (he seems to have some strange obsession with containers) underneath State Highway 242 where it meets Trade Center Boulevard about a quarter of a mile east of Interstate 45.